sartajsw/sartajsw/README.md

 - Email - swsartaj@gmail.com
 - Linkedin - https://www.linkedin.com/in/sartaj-singh-wariah/

+I graduate in December 2022 and I'm actively looking for new opportunities.

 <!--

 If you are looking at this, you've found my secret link - https://intknow.wordpress.com/